Priya112030/Gaussian/README.md

 Step 2: Prepare the lists from each linear equations and assign in np.array()

-Step 3: Using the np.linalg.solve(), we can find the solutions.
+Step 3: Using the np.zeros() and seprate them and use it in the for loops so we can find the solutions.

 Step 4: End the program